gremau/EarthSciNotebook/procedures/proc_gps.md

 method).

 See the [Hidden Canyon
-georeferencing](hiddencanyon:georeferencing "wikilink") page for info on how we used this system.
+georeferencing](hiddencanyon:georeferencing) page for info on how we used this system.

 ##### Data formats